The Five Questions a CPA Must Ask a Cloud Service Provider

 It’s an exciting time to be working with a cloud service provider.
-Forbes projects the cloud computing market to be worth a whopping $162 billion in 2020, a drastic increase from its $67B watermark in 2015.
+Forbes projects the cloud computing market to be worth a whopping $162 billion in 2021, a drastic increase from its $67B watermark back in 2015.
 There are a lot of benefits to hiring a cloud provider, but some are more valuable to the industry than others.

 Here are the top five questions you need to ask a cloud service provider before hiring them: